 Tesla Model 3 Towing Capabilities

-When the Tesla Model 3 was first released in the UK it was originally rated to tow 910 kg (2,006 lbs).
-However, the updated towing specifications for the Standard Range Plus and the Long Range Dual Motor is 1,000 kg (2,200 ish lbs).
+When the Tesla Model 3 was first released in the UK it was originally rated to tow 910 kg.
+However, the updated towing specifications for the base RWD Model 3 and the Long Range Model 3 is 1,000 kg.

-You may have noticed I’ve not included the specifications of the top of the range Tesla Model 3 Performance.
+Currently, the Tesla Model 3 Performance is not rated to tow.
 As that version has the highest power and torque figures surely that’s the best Model 3 for towing?
 Well, no, as Tesla does not offer the Performance with the optional tow package which is available for the Standard Range Plus and Long Range Dual Motor.
 Likely due to issues towing on the large 20″ Uberturbine wheels.

-On the subject of the towing package for the Model 3 with Trailer Mode its a £1,000 optional extra and importantly, Tesla states:
+On the subject of the towing package for the Model 3 with Trailer Mode its a £1,000 optional extra and importantly, Tesla previously stated:

 “Tow Hitch cannot be installed after delivery” – Tesla.com